duckfullstop/interduck/content/portfolio/index.md

 date = "2022-01-25"
 +++

-_please note: this portfolio is a work in progress, and is in the process of being overhauled.
-Please reach out to me if you would like my CV in the interim, and pardon the dust!_
+_Please note: This portfolio is a work in progress, and is in the process of being overhauled.
+Please pardon the dust!_

+**You probably just want to grab my CV as a PDF [here.](files/CV.pdf)**

 ___

 **Hi there!** My name's Andi, but people on the internet call me **duck.** (the full stop is important!).